 Guided by a single ray of hope,

-Forward, through that loving night, you’re led,
+Forward, through the loving night, you’re led,

-And Ananias heals his sightless eyes,
+When Ananias heals his sightless eyes,

-And then it dawns, like light beyond the grave,
+It dawns on him, like light beyond the grave,

-That Israel cannot the Romans save.
+Israel cannot the Romans save.

-By his own offenses he’s defeated,
+So by his own offences he’s defeated,

-But suddenly, by Mercy he’s surprised,
+But here, instead, by Mercy he’s surprised,

-Confirmed and, in the Holy Ghost, baptized.
+Confirmed and, in the Holy Ghost, baptized!